MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 This sequence diagram illustrates the data flow for creating new jobs, updating existing jobs, and synchronizing pending changes with the backend.

-> **Note:** This diagram represents the desired target architecture we're working toward.
-Some flows (particularly deletion handling) are not yet implemented.

 ```mermaid
 %%{init: {'theme': 'base', 'themeVariables': {
   'primaryColor': '#E64A45',